 Patios de Cafayate, Cafayate

-This charming 30-room boutique hotel is situated on the property of the El Esteco winery.
+This charming boutique hotel is situated on the property of the El Esteco winery.
 Manicured grounds hug the hotel’s colonial architecture, while vineyards drape the surrounding hills.
-Rich in culture, wine and tradition, Patios de Cafayate Hotel embraces spectacular views of the Calchaquíes Valleys’ vineyards and offers guests extensive gardens and colonial patios.
+Rich in culture, wine and tradition, Patios de Cafayate Hotel also boasts extensive gardens and gorgeous patios.
 View hotel website »

 Hotel Legado Mitico, Salta

 Located in Salta’s historic centre, this former mansion has been painstakingly restored into a charming 11-room inn.
 The property’s spacious, comfortable rooms are perfectly complemented by warm and welcoming common areas and décor carefully selected for its cultural significance in the region.
 View hotel website »

 El Manantial Del Silencio, Purmamarca

-The vibrant and stylish El Manantial Del Silencio, built with natural, local materials, is infused with the traditional colonial spirit of this lively area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine by a famed Argentinean chef.
-The outdoor pool is immersed in the relaxing oasis of lush greenery that surrounds the property.
+The vibrant El Manantial Del Silencio, built with local natural materials, is infused with the lively colonial spirit of the area: antique tapestries, sofas buried under cushions and renowned gourmet Andean cuisine.
+The fabulous outdoor pool is tucked away in a relaxing oasis of lush greenery surrounding property.
 View hotel website »

 The daily bike rides will average roughly 40 km (25 mi.).
 Your guides always have some extra optional rides if you’re wanting more.
 An optional afternoon hike is offered as a way to explore the coloured Purmamarca hills.